-In this section, I will provide a detailed explanation of the derivation of the key conditions stated in Section 6.
-I first derive the first-order conditions for the demand for public sector labor and the socially optimal allocation of workers across tax collection and public goods provision.
+In this section, I will provide detailed explanation on the derivation of the key conditions stated in Section 6.
+I first demonstrate how the first order conditions for the demand for public sector labor and the socially optimal allocation of workers across tax collection and public goods provision.
 Then, I show the comparative statics involving changes in productivity, value of public goods, and amenities for working in the public sector.